eric-chou/eric-chou.github.io/_pages/cv.md

   - Applied SQL database and scripting skills via loading, refining, and analyzing Medicare patient data toward implementation of an EMR-based nursing home intervention to prevent adverse drug events
   - Main Supervisor: Dr. Richard Boyce, PhD

-* Research Assistant — January 2013 - May 2013
+* Research Assistant — University of Pittsburgh Department of Psychiatry — January 2013 - May 2013
-  - University of Pittsburgh Department of Psychiatry
   - Analyzed potential effects of hypertension on the brain in collaboration with Dr. J. Richard Jennings and other colleagues in a psychophysiology lab.
   - Main Supervisor: Dr. J. Richard Jennings, PhD